Cantaloupe Nutrition, Benefits, How to Add to Diet and Side Effects

 A growing body of literature exists regarding the effects of these antioxidants and other carotenoids on chronic diseases in humans, especially related to how they can reduce dangerous inflammation.
 Inflammation and free radical damage are tied to the formation of various diseases.

-Therefore, consuming cantaloupe is an excellent way to build the body’s defense against age-related conditions and to keep the body feeling young and healthy.
+Therefore, consuming this fruit is an excellent way to build the body’s defense against age-related conditions and keep the body feeling young and healthy.

 Cantaloupe nutrition is a rich source of antioxidant flavonoids, such as beta-carotene, lutein, zeaxanthin and cryptoxanthin.
 These antioxidants have a protective role in the body.
 They protect cells and other structures from DNA damage and stresses caused by free radicals.

-Studies show that cantaloupe’s antioxidants and cucurbitacins result in cancerous cell apoptosis, or self-destruction of the cancerous cells.
+Studies have shown that cantaloupe’s antioxidants and cucurbitacins result in cancerous cell apoptosis, or self-destruction of the cancerous cells.
 This makes cantaloupe a potential cancer-fighting food.

 These helpful chemical pheromones exist naturally in plants in order to protect the plants from external damage, but they also do the same within the human body.
 Cucurbitacins, for example, repeatedly show anti-cancer activities within the body when studied, ranging from anti-proliferation to cell cycle arrest and cell apoptosis.

-Additionally, many other studies show that consuming high amounts of fruit and vegetable sources that are naturally rich in vitamin A and vitamin C is one of the best ways to prevent cell mutation.
-Including five or more fruits and vegetables in your diet every day can help protect from lung, colon, prostate and oral cavity cancers because of these positive protective effects.
+Additionally, many other studies have shown that consuming high amounts of fruit and vegetable sources that are naturally rich in vitamin A and vitamin C is one of the best ways to prevent cell mutation.
+Including five or more fruits and vegetables in your diet every day can help protect against lung, colon, prostate and oral cavity cancers because of these positive protective effects.

 The anti-inflammatory benefits of cantaloupe nutrition stem back to its cucurbitacins, including cucurbitacin B and cucurbitacin E. These two anti-inflammatory compounds may help alleviate pain and other symptoms caused by inflammatory diseases.

-Numerous studies have linked a higher consumption of vegetables and fruits like cantaloupe with a decreased risk of developing cardiovascular disease.
+Numerous studies have linked a higher consumption of vegetables and fruits with a decreased risk of developing cardiovascular disease, including this melon.

 The carotenoids found in cantaloupe can help boost the immune system and prevent infections.
 One specific carotenoid, beta-carotene, has a reputation for boosting immunity in both humans and animals.

-Research suggests that beta-carotene may enhance immune cell function.
+Research has suggested that beta-carotene may enhance immune cell function.
 This is the reason why it is so useful in combating not only common illnesses, but also possibly preventing cancer.

 Furthermore, this fruit has been shown to strengthen immune defenses in several studies.